oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 The PKCE parameter `code_challenge` along with the corresponding `code_verifier` as specified in [@!RFC7636] can be used as a countermeasure.
-In contrast to its original intention, the verifier check fails although the client uses its correct verifier but the code is associated with a challenge that does not match.
-PKCE is a deployed OAuth feature, although its original intended use was solely focused on securing native apps, not the broader use recommended by this document.
+When the attacker attempts to inject an authorization code, the verifier check fails: the client uses its correct verifier, but the code is associated with a challenge that does not match this verifier.
+PKCE is a deployed OAuth feature, although its originally intended use was solely focused on securing native apps, not the broader use recommended by this document.